 Corporal punishment is lawful in day care under the provisions for the use of force for “discipline” in article 109 of the Penal Code 2004 (see under “Home”).
 The prohibition of “harsh and degrading correction or punishment” in the Child Care and Protection Act 2011 prohibits corporal punishment of a certain severity, but not all corporal punishment.

 Corporal punishment is lawful in schools under article 109 of the Penal Code 2004 (see under “Home”).
 A number of non-legislative measures have been taken against corporal punishment in schools: a notification from the Ministry of Education in 1997 stated that it should not be used, confirmed in the Teacher and Student’s Code of Conduct 1997 and subsequent administrative directives; corporal punishment is discouraged in schools in the promotion of Gross National Happiness; a resolution was adopted at the 11th Annual Education Conference in 2008 to enforce a ban on corporal punishment in schools, and guidance on school discipline was produced in 2011 to encourage positive non-violent forms of discipline.
 A new Education policy is being drafted, and there have also been reports of High Court decisions condemning corporal punishment of children in schools (information unconfirmed).
+The Government stated in 2019 that corporal punishment in schools had been banned.
 But there is no clear prohibition in law of all corporal punishment in schools, only of “harsh or degrading correction or punishment” in article 214 of the Child Care and Protection Act 2011 (see under “Home”).
 The Bhutan Education City Act 2012 is silent on the issue.

 In monastic institutions, where children from the age of 6 are trained as monks and nuns and where orphaned and abandoned children are also sent, a decree of the Je Khenpo (the “chief abbot”) reportedly states that corporal punishment should not be used.
 In the 2013 Annual Conference of the Commission for Monastic Affairs in Bhutan, a resolution on Alternative Forms of Discipline was adopted and the Commission has been undertaking awareness programmes on the issue within monastic institutions.
 But there is no clear prohibition in law.